davidcasanovacasas/molecool/molecool/README.md

  Python package for analyzing and visualizing xyz files.
- This repository is currently under development.
+ Thi repository is currently under development.
 To do a development install, download this repository and type

 ### Copyright